 But for now I am still discovering what the Cricut maker can do and have my heart set on creating a collection of cushions for my home, partly for experimental purposes, but mostly to flex my Cricut muscles and create a few little projects that are in my mind.

 My first cushion was this ever so gorgeous iron on heart cushion, and with only a tweak of two of a pre designed image on the design space to add a word and fatten the heart up a little, took less than 15 minutes to make from beginning to end.
+Its such a simple process as long as you follow the Cricut Iron-On Vinyl Instructions.

 I am ever so slightly in love with iron on vinyl.
-And this Cricut Iron-On Vinyl Tutorial makes it so easy.

 Last week I hosted 5 teens for dinner.
 In my wisdom I decided they could design and make their own t-shirts.
 Now it was a giddy crowd, and they were quiet for 3 hours as they all designed cut and with my help ironed on!
 I kid you not.
 5 teens quiet for 3 hours, so yes that was a bit of a win and yet another reason to love my Cricut, it has made me cool with teens.